zigomir/transync/README.md

 ruby x2g_spec.rb
 ```

-When running with test as second argument, changes won't be written to files or spreadsheet.
+When running with `test` as second argument, changes won't be written to files or spreadsheet.

-# TODO

-- update doesn't work for all languages (if we have two different language it will work only for one)
-- update for more than 2 languages